gavinlyonsrepo/Display_Lib_RPI/README.md

 ### File system

-There are 5 makefiles.
+There are 2 makefiles.

 1. Root directory, builds and installs library at a system level.
-2. Example directory (4 off) , builds a chosen example file using installed library to an executable. which can then be run.
-There is one makefile in each of the four categories of components in example folder.
+2. Example directory, builds a chosen example file using installed library to an executable. which can then be run.
+An editable list of file paths to examples can be found in makefile.

 Library naming :

 1. library name = librpidisplaygl
-2. Linker flags for complier = -lrpidisplaygl (also needs -lbcm2835 for bcm2835 library)
+2. Linker flags for complier = -lrpidisplaygl (also needs -llgpio for lgpio library)
 3. Library File suffix  = RDL
 4. Project name = Display_Lib_RPI
+5. Installed size = ~330 KiB

 Basic project overview, see API documentation for more detailed diagrams :